-Further controls that may apply PART 22.7 - Bicycle Parking and Facilities
+Further controls that may apply SECTION C PART 22.7 - Bicycle Parking and Facilities Objectives Controls 1 To provide adequate 1 Onsite secure bicycle parking spaces and storage within basements

-- 1 To provide adequate bicycle parking that is safe and easily accessible. - 2 To encourage the use of bicycles.
+- bicycle parking that is safe and easily accessible. - 2 To encourage the use of bicycles. - 1 Onsite secure bicycle parking spaces and storage within basements is to be provided at the following rates: